Abid Raja: Parliament

-Minister
+Minister of Culture and Equality

 Following the Progress Party's withdrawal from government in January 2020, Raja was appointed Minister of Culture and Sports, succeeding his party leader Trine Skei Grande, who had been appointed Minister of Education.
 One of his first major cases as minister, was to deal with restrictions regarding the spread of COVID-19 in the country regarding sports.
-Measures that where applied, were that football and other sports with audiences, should not have fully packed tribunes and that players should keep distance while playing.
+Measures that were applied, were that football and other sports with audiences, should not have fully packed tribunes and that players should keep distance while playing.

+2020

 By May, the government lifted restrictions and allowed children's football to be in close contact while playing, effective 15 June.

 The month after, he expressed shock after learning that the NIF had lacked to make reports and work more effectively against racism.
 He demanded that they'd make a report on racism.
 The NIF expressed appreciation for Raja's initiative and that they will work constructively together to fight racism in sports.

 In July, the government allowed for foreign film production to take place in Norway, with Raja himself approving that Tom Cruise and the crew of Mission: Impossible – Dead Reckoning Part One being allowed to shoot in Møre og Romsdal in August.

 In mid-August, he announced his final decision to run for the Liberal Party leadership to succeed outgoing Trine Skei Grande, becoming the second Liberal politician to announce their intention to seek the leadership after Sveinung Rotevatn.
 Raja was however open to becoming deputy leader if the party wished for it.

 On 23 August, he was designated deputy leader of the party, with Rotevatn as first deputy and Melby as party leader, unanimously by the party's election committee.
 At the party conference in September, he was elected second deputy leader, with Melby as leader and Rotevatn as first deputy, unopposed.

 On 30 September, the government announced that contact training for broad sports would be allowed from 12 October, and at the same time would allow for a larger field of audiences to attend matches.
 Raja also stated that every municipality should evaluate themselves whether or not it's safe to allow contact training.

 The government took a u-turn after it had not included Sámi culture and museums in their COVID-19 budget support package.
 Raja expressed in November that there was no doubt that the pandemic had affected the Sámi culture life equally.
 He added that the government had put forward 1,2 million NOK in support of Sámi museums, and proposed 400,000 NOK to Sámi stage art.

 Raja condemned harassment against Sámi people in December, after a Sámi woman was told by two elderly women on a bus in Tromsø to shut up speaking Sámi.
 He stated that he and the government stood behind the Sámi people, and expressed it was important for such events to see the light of day.